-Ex-Officials Sue Trump-Appointed CEO For Breaking Laws At Voice of America
+Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 Journalism groups, human rights activists and members of both parties in Congress have raised concerns about the implications of Pack's actions.

-Earlier this week, after NPR revealed the investigation of Herman by USAGM's Dewey and Wuco, leaders of the House Foreign Affairs Committee condemned the move.
+Earlier this week, after NPR revealed the investigation of Herman by Dewey and Wuco, leaders of the House Foreign Affairs Committee condemned the move.

 "If true, this is very troubling and potentially illegal," said U.S. Rep. Michael McCaul of Texas, the panel's top Republican.